 In cell biology, the cytoplasm is a highly viscous (gel-like) substance enclosed within the cell membrane.
-It is composed of water (about 85 percent), proteins (10 to 15 percent), lipids (2 to 4 percent), nucleic acids, inorganic salts and polysaccharides in smaller amounts.
+It's composed of water (about 85 percent), proteins (10 to 15%), lipids (2 to 4%), nucleic acids, inorganic salts and polysaccharides in smaller amounts.

 * Organelles are also part of the cytoplasm.

 * The cytoplasm makes up nine-tenths of the entire cell.

 Some of the other functions of the cytoplasm include:

 · Depending on the activity, bacterial cytoplasm can display glass-like properties.

 · Yolk segregation from the cytoplasm in fish embryo is crucial for the development of fish larva.

 · The "atypical centriole" in the cytoplasm has been associated with infertility, birth defects, and miscarriages.